hexpm/hexpm/lib/hexpm_web/templates/policy/privacy.html.md

 When someone submits a vulnerability report for a package, we send the report to the [Erlang Ecosystem Foundation CNA](https://cna.erlef.org), which triages vulnerabilities in the ecosystem and contacts the people involved.
 The submission contains the report's summary and description, the name, username and primary email address of the reporter, and the same three fields for each of the package's owners.
 For a package owned by an organization it also includes its administrators, or all its members if no administrator has a verified email address.
 The primary email address is sent even if you've hidden your email address on your public profile.

-The Foundation decides for itself how it uses this data, so it's a separate controller and a recipient of the data rather than a provider acting on our behalf, and it isn't listed on the [Subprocessors](/policies/subprocessors) page.
+The Foundation decides for itself how it uses this data, so it's a separate controller and a recipient of the data rather than a provider acting on our behalf.
 The legal basis for the disclosure is our legitimate interest, shared with the ecosystem, in coordinated handling of security vulnerabilities.

 ### Communication